 The US-Europe translation problem

-Every year, ambitious American consumer brands arrive in Europe with a great product, a proven playbook, and genuine confidence.
-And every year, a significant number of them underperform, miss their targets, and quietly conclude that Europe is harder than expected.
+Every year, smart American consumer brands land in Europe with a great product, a proven playbook, and genuine optimism.
+And every year, a meaningful number of them quietly miss their numbers and conclude that Europe is harder than expected.

 It's the playbook.

-The brands that win in Europe share a few things in common.
-They treat EMEA as a strategic capability, not a sales region.
-They invest in local leadership with real authority, not just execution mandates.
-They build operating rhythms that allow HQ and the region to stay genuinely aligned, without the region becoming a slow-moving outpost waiting for decisions to travel from Santa Barbara or New York.
+The brands that win here treat EMEA as a strategic capability, not a sales region.
+They put real leaders in place with real authority, not just execution mandates.
+They build rhythms that keep HQ and the region genuinely aligned, not just technically connected.